cadazzles/sprint_scripts/README.md

 - CPU 1-minute load average
 - `systemd` services that must be alive

-While the script runs, if any of these thresholds are exceeded, a `WARNING` message is logged to `log_file`, `alert_log` (both configurable in the config JSON) and the system's syslog.
+While the script runs, if any of these thresholds are exceeded, a `WARNING`/`ERROR` message is logged to `log_file`, `alert_log` (both configurable in the config JSON) and the system's syslog.
 Optional console printing is available via a command line flag.

 This script is primarily meant to be run on an automatic schedule (i.e. via `cron`).